jhvanderschee/hugocodex/content/en/add-ons/vimeo-shortcode.md

 Step 1.
 Download the file [vimeo.html](https://raw.githubusercontent.com/jhvanderschee/hugocodex/main/layouts/shortcodes/vimeo.html)
 <br />Step 2.
 Save the file in the 'layouts/partials/shortcodes' directory of your project
 <br />Step 3.
-Add the following line to your content on the place where you want your instagram pictures to appear:
+Add the following line to your content on the place where you want your Vimeo video to appear:

 ```
 {{</* vimeo id="727145223" image="/uploads/resizeallimages.png" */>}}